mia-platform/documentation/docs/development_suite/api-console/advanced-section/index.md

 * [auth0-client](/development_suite/api-console/advanced-section/auth0-client/configuration.md): edit the configuration of the [Auth0 Client plugin](/runtime_suite/auth0-client/10_overview_and_usage.md).

 :::caution
-Advanced area is accessible if you have loaded your project in API Console both from a branch or from a tag.
+Advanced area is accessible if you have loaded your project in Console both from a branch or from a tag.
 If you have loaded it from a tag, it will be in read-only mode and you will not be able to save any edit to advanced files.
 :::